An Incredible Morning on the Ocean: 12.07.24

 A Spyhopping Start to the Day

-This mornings tour began with an incredible display of spyhopping and pectoral slapping humpbacks.
+This morning’s tour kicked off with an extraordinary display of spyhopping and pectoral slapping by humpback whales.

 Spyhopping Humpbacks